Fundamental relations for anomalous thermoelectric transport coefficients in the non-linear regime

-where $L_0 =k^2_B \pi^2/e^2= 3L$, and $\chi_0(\mu)$ is the zero-temperature non-linear anomalous Hall coefficient as given in Eq.~(\ref{eq:NLAHE_Tdependence}).
-This equation is different from the conventional Wiedemann-Franz law given by Eq.~(\ref{eq:L_wfLaw}).
-Comparing Eq.~(\ref{eq:NL_wfLaw}) and (\ref{eq:L_wfLaw}), we see that, the temperature dependence is no longer a linear one (but $\propto T^2 $) in the non-linear regime.
-Additionally, rather then being proportional to the zero-temperature anomalous Hall coefficient ($\propto \sigma_{ab}$), the non-linear anomalous thermal Hall coefficient is directly proportional to the first order derivative of the zero-temperature non-linear anomalous Hall coefficient with respect to the chemical potential ($\propto \partial \chi_0/\partial \mu$).
-The results in Eq.~(\ref{eq:NL_wfLaw}) should be taken as a consequence of the intrinsic nonlinearity, rather than a conventional departure from the Wiedemann-Franz law \cite{Rosa_2013_wfLaw_violation_NLTHE,Rosa_2014_wfLaw_violation,Xu_wfLaw_2018_violation,Jaoui_2018_wfLaw_violation,Yuval_2019_wfLaw_wiolation}.
+where $\chi_0(\mu)=e^3 \tau G_{cd}(\mu)/2\hbar^2$ denotes the zero temperature NLAHE coefficient given by Eq.~(\ref{eq:coefficient_NLAHE}), and $L_0 =k^2_B \pi^2/e^2$.
+Clearly, unlike the linear response regime, where the thermal Hall coefficient and charge Hall coefficient are directly propotional to each other (see Eq.~(7)), the analog of the Wiedemann-Franz law in the non-linear regime given by Eq.~(14) shows that the anomalous thermal Hall coefficient is proportional to the \textit{first order derivative} of the anomalous Hall coefficient with respect to the chemical potential.
+Also, in contrast to the linear regime, the proportionality factor depends on $T^2$, rather then $T$ as in conventional Wiedemann-Franz law.
+The results in Eq.~(\ref{eq:NL_wfLaw}) should be taken as a result of the intrinsic non-linearity, rather than a conventional departure from the Wiedemann-Franz law \cite{Rosa_2013_wfLaw_violation_NLTHE,violation_WF_kim, Rosa_2014_wfLaw_violation,Xu_wfLaw_2018_violation,Jaoui_2018_wfLaw_violation,Yuval_2019_wfLaw_wiolation,Nandy_2019_violation}.

-The differences for Wiedmann-Franz Law in the non-linear regime leads us to examine the Mott relation, which relates the electric and thermo-electric conductivities.
-In the linear regime, the Mott formula is written as\cite{Ashcroft},